Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 The effects of tobacco addiction are serious and complicated health diseases such as lung and kidney cancer and, in many cases, death.

 The best treatment for tobacco addiction is to identify why a person keeps using it, identify the reason, and deal with it first.
-Nicotine replacement therapy also works as professionals prescribe FDA-approved products such as gum, patches, sprays, and so on.
+Nicotine replacement therapy works as professionals prescribe FDA-approved products such as gum, patches, sprays, and so on.

 What Is Tobacco Addiction?